 Some of our volunteer companies

-Since 2008, Speedy Services have been supporting us with free tool and equipment hire, saving rental costs on turf lifters, compactors and slab extractors.
-They have been one of our biggest Helping Hands supporters, funding and completing a number of projects in the North West region.
+Since 2008, Speedy Services have been supporting us with free tool and speedy equipment hire, saving rental costs on turf lifters, compactors and slab extractors.
+They have been one of our biggest Helping Hands supporters.

 salesforce.com has supported us with enthusiastic volunteers and funding since 2007.
-They have completed a large number of projects and will be helping us with more in 2017.
+They have completed a large number of projects and will be helping us again in 2018.
 They are always proactive in seeking projects from us to get involved with.

-CCR Mitsubishi have been a fantastic support to the WellChild Helping Hands programme.
+Infiniti Retail Group have been a fantastic support to the WellChild Helping Hands programme.
 As part of the application and planning process we make over 100 trips to families around the country each year.
-CCR Mitsubishi helped us keep costs down by providing a Mitsubishi Outlander to make our trips in.
-They also volunteered on two important projects, one relocating WellChild’s award winning Chelsea Flower Show garden to Brook School in London and the other transforming a garden for Molly in Swindon.
+Infiniti Retail Group help us keep costs down by providing two Infiniti Q30s to make our trips in.

 FAQs for companies